Im-awesome-Aadi/blog-rest-api/README.md

     "message": "Deleted successfully"
 }`

-Any endpoints other than mentioned above will produce the below shown resposne.
+Any endpoints other than mentioned above will produce the below shown response. <br/>
 `{
     "message": "Page not found"
 }`